Rolands-Laucis/Socio/core/README.md

 ## Caveats 🚩

 For SQL queries, the automagic happens because i regex parse the strings myself with simple patterns.
 The most basic usecases should be covered, but more complex SQL queries are not - situations like: nested queries and multiple queries in a single string.
 Only table names are extracted, so sometimes subscriptions would receive an update, even though for its specific WHERE clauses it would logically not have changed data.
 E.g. if you alter a specific users info on a Users table, all subscribed users would get an update.

-You can quite easily mimic HTTP cookie sessions on whatever backend by using SocioServer hooks with SocioSession id's.

 I cannot guarantee perfect safety of the query encryption.
 Neither can traditional HTTP backends.
 You may use SocioServer hooks to double check the incoming data yourself for your peace of mind.